aws-samples/sagemaker-ssh-helper/README.md

 ssh -i ~/.ssh/sagemaker-ssh-gw -p 11022 root@localhost
 ```

-*Tip:* If you log in to the node with SSH and don't see a `sm-sleep` process, the training script has already started
+*Tip:* If you log in to the node with SSH and don't see a `sm-wait` process, the training script has already started
 and failed to connect to the PyCharm Debug Server, so you need to increase the `connection_wait_time_seconds`,
 otherwise the debugger will miss your breakpoints.